 - (a) Transfer Penalty Rule.
-There is no transfer of assets penalty for community based home care.
-New York State has the option to adopt a penalty period in the future.
+There is currently no transfer of assets penalty in effect for community based home care.
+However, New York State has adopted legislation that creates a 30-month lookback period for community based home care, which the State has indicated will not be implemented until 2026 at the earliest.
 Also, please note that if you transfer your assets and receive home care under Medicaid, and then later you require nursing home care, you will need to apply for benefits under the nursing home program.
 Any asset transfers will be subject to the nursing home look-back and transfer penalty rules then in place. - (b) Monthly Budget.
-The Medicaid recipient is entitled to retain income of \$1,677 per month, plus \$20 if he or she is 65 or older.
+The Medicaid recipient is entitled to retain monthly income of \$1,800 (to be adjusted once Federal Poverty Levels are issued) plus \$20 if he or she is 65 or older.
 The income budget number is not a cap.
-If the Medicaid recipient has income over the budget amount, he/she must spend down any excess income on unpaid medical expenses or to a qualified pooled income trust (see (d) below). - (c) Spousal Allowance.
-In New York, a community spouse (the spouse of the non- Medicaid applicant spouse) will be able to retain a certain level of resources and monthly income.
-The Community Spouse Resource Allowance (CSRA) is a minimum of \$74,820 and a maximum of \$148,620 (in 2023), depending upon the combined value of both spouses' assets.
-The community spouse's maximum monthly income allowance is \$3,715.50 (in 2023).
-If the community spouse has less than \$3,715.50 in monthly income, then the community spouse is entitled to a contribution from the income of the ill spouse to bring his or her income up to \$3,715.50 per month. - (d) Pooled Income Trust.
-If the Medicaid applicant has monthly income in excess of the amount allowed ("excess monthly income"), the excess monthly income can be transferred to a Pooled Income Trust account for the benefit of the Medicaid applicant without a spend down of the excess monthly income.
+If the Medicaid recipient has income over the budget amount, they must spend down any excess income on unpaid medical expenses or to a qualified pooled income trust (see (d) below). - (c) Spousal Allowance.
+The community spouse's maximum monthly income allowance is \$3,948 (in 2025).
+If the community spouse has less than \$3,948 in monthly income, then the community spouse is entitled to a contribution from the income of the ill spouse to bring his or her income up to \$3,948 per month. - (d) Pooled Income Trust.
+If the Medicaid applicant has monthly income more than the amount allowed (referred to as "excess monthly income"), the excess monthly income can be transferred to a Pooled Income Trust account for the benefit of the Medicaid applicant without a spend down of the excess monthly income.
 The use of this Trust for married couples is in flux and you should seek clarification from one of our attorneys before establishing a Pooled Income Trust.